-SSSW encompasses six broader areas, namely Student services, Student accommodation and cafeteria services, Common amenities and services such as recreational and sports facilities, curative and preventive health care services and facilities for social, cultural, creative and aesthetic pursuits, Student welfare, grievance redress and counseling system that will coordinate with university authorities and faculty level student counseling system, Career Guidance Services, and Marshal and Security services.
+SSSW encompasses six broader areas, namely;

+- Student services, - Student accommodation and cafeteria services, - Common amenities and services such as recreational and sports facilities, - Curative and preventive health care services, - Facilities for social, cultural, creative and aesthetic pursuits, - Student welfare, grievance redress and counselling system.

+The SSSW will coordinate the entities providing the above services with university authorities and faculty level student counseling system, Career Guidance Services, and Marshal and Security services to provide needed support to the students.
 Further, SSSW will entertain any complaints/problems/grievances from students as regard to food and lodging and financial, education and health matters etc., and provides assistance to needy students in liaison with relevant divisions / units.